 Not only that, wine ecommerce can also help companies increase the loyalty of their existing customers.

-Traditional advertising — for example, TV commercials, print ads, and on-site events — substantially limit the number of wine drinkers you can market to.
+Traditional advertising — for example, TV commercials, print ads, and on-site events — substantially limits the number of wine drinkers you can market to.
 For the most part, the only people you can reach are local consumers.

 Plus, ecommerce software enables wine merchants to capture data about wine consumers that they can use to create hyper-targeted, customized emails and ads across multiple online channels.
 And personalized marketing is much more likely to attract new customers than generic content.